gradio-app/gradio/guides/03_building-with-blocks/04_custom-CSS-and-JS.md

 $code_blocks_js_methods
 $demo_blocks_js_methods

-3. Lastly, you can add javascript code to the `head` param of the `Blocks` initializer.
+1. Lastly, you can add JavaScript code to the `head` param of the `Blocks` initializer.
 This will add the code to the head of the HTML document.
 For example, you can add Google Analytics to your demo like so:

 ```python